Who Is the Lowest-Paid NFL Player Earning the League Minimum Salary?

-Chiefs quarterback Patrick Mahomes signed the biggest deal in NFL history, a 10-year contract valued at $450 million.
-He and other star athletes bring home huge paychecks.
-But, what happens to Mr. Irrelevant?
+Kansas City Chiefs quarterback Patrick Mahomes signed the biggest deal in NFL history, a 10-year contract valued at $450 million.
+He and other star NFL players bring home huge paychecks.
+But what happens to Mr. Irrelevant?
 That’s the title given to the last player chosen in the annual NFL draft.
-In 2020, Giants linebacker Tae Crowder received the honors as the final 255th pick.
+In 2021, the Buccaneers selected Grant Stuard, giving him the honor as the 259th pick.

-What the collective bargaining agreement means to players
+What the collective bargaining agreement means to NFL players

 In 2020, NFL players marginally approved a new Collective Bargaining Agreement (CBA) that’s in effect until 2030.
 The 2020 season saw two teams, one from each conference, added to the playoff schedule.
-In 2021, owners have the ability to expand their regular-season schedule from 16 to 17 games.
-For the next 11 years, this will be the governing document for all player negotiations, contract regulations, and rules of play.
+In 2021, the regular-season schedule was expanded from 16 to 17 games.
+For the next 11 years, this approved CBA will serve as the governing document for all player negotiations, contract regulations, and rules of play.

-In 2021, players are beginning to receive a larger portion of NFL revenue.
-According to an NFLPA memo, players see an additional $70.5 million in combined revenue because of the playoff expansion.
-In 2021, they’re receiving a guaranteed 48% of all revenue in addition to a “media kicker” for secured TV contracts.
+In 2021, players began to receive a larger portion of NFL revenue.
+According to a memo reported by ESPN, players see an additional $70.5 million in combined revenue because of the playoff expansion.
+In 2021, they received a guaranteed 48% of all revenue in addition to a “media kicker” for secured TV contracts.

-One of the stipulations in the CBA is that all NFL active roster players must receive a one-year contract with a minimum salary of $610,000.
+One of the CBA stipulations is that all active roster NFL players must receive a one-year contract with a minimum salary of $660,000.
 This is a $100,000 jump from the last CBA, which stated that $510,000 was the threshold for some of the lowest-paid NFL players.
 It’s also a jump from 2020, which had a $610,000 minimum salary.